 If you are interested in an investigator-initiated research grant, please email: firstname.lastname@example.org

 If you are seeking grants or other funding for medical education (either CME or IME), please email: email@example.com

 This type of funding supports an organisation’s day-to-day work and may go towards the costs of the organisation’s administration, e.g. staff costs, office rental, stationery costs, etc. and/or core initiatives.

 If you are seeking patient group core funding grants, please email: firstname.lastname@example.org.

 What types of projects are not eligible for a Practice to Policy® award?

-Patient apps: Please note, we will not be accepting project applications which focus on the development of patient apps.
-The Practice to Policy® programme is supporting a separate patient app initiative to ensure that our efforts as a community can be combined.
+Patient apps: Please note, we do not accept project applications that focus on the development of patient apps.
+The Practice to Policy® programme supports a separate patient app initiative to ensure that our efforts as a community can be combined.
 If you would be interested in becoming involved in this, please get in touch with the team email@example.com.

-Recurring projects: Whilst we will be supporting applications which seek to replicate winning projects, we will not be accepting applications for recurring projects from previous winners themselves.
+Recurring projects: Whilst we support applications that seek to replicate winning projects, we do not accept applications for recurring projects from previous winners themselves.
 Ongoing projects are still eligible to apply; however, applications must act as standalone and distinct components of the organisation or institution’s activities.